-Hey BMW will be available on all models running Live Cockpit Professional with BMW Operating System 7.0 and those ordering the new BMW 3 Series will have it as an option from November 2018, although we notice that BMW is saying that you only get it for 3 years - we guess there will be a subscription cost thereafter.
+Hey BMW will be available on all models running Live Cockpit Professional with BMW Operating System 7.0 and those ordering the new BMW 3 Series will have it as an option, although we notice that BMW is saying that you only get it for 3 years - we assume there will be a subscription cost thereafter.

-BMW is also keep to ensure that the assistant can travel with you.
-From what we understand, the personal profile that it develops will become part of your BMW ID, so you should be able to move to a new car, sign in and it will know who you are, what you like and so on.
+BMW is also keen to ensure that the assistant can travel with you.
+From what we understand, the personal profile that it develops will become part of your BMW ID, so you should be able to move to a new car, sign in and it will know who you are, what you like, and so on.